TICKETING POLICY - 2020 EUROVISION

 - Entry for the Ticket Ballot is open for new OGAE Australia members who have joined before 30th June, 2019, and to existing members who have renewed their membership before 30th September, 2019.
 Only primary members are eligible for the ballot and members should have their OGAE International Card activated via the Cardskipper App.

-- Application for entry into the Ticket Ballot will open on the 1st October for a one month period, ending 31st October, 2019.
-In the event that the date and/or location of the upcoming Eurovision is not known, the above dates may be deferred.
+- Application for entry into the Ticket Ballot will open on the 1st October for a one month period, ending 31st October, unless communicated from OGAE International of an earlier ticket release.
+In the event that the date and/or location of the upcoming Eurovision is not known, the above dates may be deferred to a later draw.

 - OGAE Australia members who are eligible to enter may apply for a single ticket package, or as a group of 2 for two ticket packages.